 The Hollywood Bowl Is Back — And Celebrating Its 100th Anniversary (Check Out The Season Lineup Here)

-The Hollywood Bowl’s 2022 summer season kicks off Friday night with singer Gwen Stefani performing alongside the Los Angeles Philharmonic Orchestra conducted by Gustavo Dudamel.
+Fast forward a little less than 100 years andthis year's season kicked off in June with a combination that 1922 audience could hardly have imagined: singer Gwen Stefani performing alongside the Los Angeles Philharmonic Orchestra conducted by Gustavo Dudamel.

 When it was clear they’d only be able to do half the season in 2021, it just made sense to wait, said L.A.
 Phil CEO Chad Smith.